 that the current elevation will be added to whatever you specify as the framing member Bearing Height.

-version 1.5, this feature allows you to create a fascia cut and soffit
+This feature allows you to create a fascia cut and soffit

 at the end of a rafter.
 This option is enabled only when the member is

 sloped and has an extension at the lower end.
 The result is not

 visible in plan, but will show in a 3D view.